testit-tms/api-client-golang/docs/WorkItemPreviewApiModel.md

 ### NewWorkItemPreviewApiModel

-`func NewWorkItemPreviewApiModel(name string, action string, expected string, ) *WorkItemPreviewApiModel`
+`func NewWorkItemPreviewApiModel(name string, description string, steps []WorkItemPreviewStepApiModel, action string, expected string, ) *WorkItemPreviewApiModel`

 NewWorkItemPreviewApiModel instantiates a new WorkItemPreviewApiModel object This constructor will assign default values to properties that have it defined,